 1. Be sure you are complying with your state and local laws.

 Each state, county, or province has been affected differently and therefore they will begin opening at different times.
 Research the area you are traveling to (and through).
 Many areas are still actively discouraging outside visitors so as to ensure that new COVID cases are not introduced.
-Also, many areas require the use of face masks at all times.
+There are also many states that requiring a 2-week quarantine if you are traveling from a state with high COVID cases.
+In addition, many areas require the use of face masks at all times.
 When showing up to your host location in these areas be sure to wear your face mask when greeting your host.

 If both guests and hosts do this it will help ensure that the area is sanitized properly.
 The use of gloves will help when connecting and disconnecting as well.